Hero Background

 • Best for: Teams that need the widest real device cloud, AI-powered testing, and fast parallel execution.

 • Pricing: Free tier available.
 Paid plans start at $15/month (billed annually).
-Enterprise pricing on request.
+Enterprise pricing on request, typically ~40% lower than equivalent Sauce Labs plans, with granular licensing for manual, automation, real devices, Smart UI, and HyperExecute.

-• Key differentiator: HyperExecute splits test suites into micro-tasks across a distributed grid, eliminating the queue wait times common on Sauce Labs.
+• Key differentiator vs Sauce Labs: Modern microservices architecture delivers 40-50% faster execution and near-zero flakiness, compared to Sauce Labs' legacy monolithic stack.
+HyperExecute splits test suites into micro-tasks across a distributed grid, eliminating queue wait times.

 A basic Selenium test on the TestMu AI cloud grid: